vibhor-jain22/lm-lab-gitops-approach/README.md

 To port forward local requests for port 8080 into Argo running on port 443 you can run:

 ```
-kubectl port-forward svc/argocd-server -n argocd 8080:443
+kubectl port-forward svc/argocd-server -n argocd 9000:443
 ```

-Then you should be able to visit [http://localhost:8080](http://localhost:8080).
+Then you should be able to visit [http://localhost:9000](http://localhost:8080).
 It will likely tell you that the certificate cannot be verified.
 This is because you haven't provisioned a full SSL certificate.
 You can ignore this warning and follow the instructions to "Visit the site anyway"

-### Step 4 - Creating an application via UI
+### Step 3 - Log in to the dashboard

-Plan
+It will ask you for the username and password.

+**Username:** admin
+**Password:** (As per what you generated in step 1)

 Re-provision their cluster from a branch, this time with a container registry